OpenJailbreak/absinthe/readme.txt

 USAGE: (MacOSX, Windows & Linux)

 1. Always backup your device before you start.
+Remove the passcode lock and make sure you do not have a backup password set.
 2. Unzip/extract the absinthe .zip package to a directory easy to find.
 3. Double click the absinthe icon to launch the application.
 4. Connect your device via USB to your computer.